isomerpages/moe-haisingcatholic/_join-hsc/DSA CRITERIA.md

  Floorball DSA Admission Criteria
 --------------------------------

-The Hai Sing Catholic School Floorball Team is open to all Primary 6 pupils who meet two or more of the following conditions.
+The Floorball Team is open to all Primary 6 pupils who meet two or more of the following conditions.
 *   Active member in an a floorball team (school/club)
 *   Awards in National School Games Floorball competitions or any relevant competition
 *   The student must obtain at least a Very Good conduct grade with relevant leadership skills during the last 2 years in Primary School Education.